OpsChasingDev/Redirected.Folder.Health/Explanation.md

 ## Potential Solution
 The script currently operates by getting all enabled user account info in the domain and matching the results of the child items in C:\Users to find the SIDs to check on each computer.
 However, it might be possible on each machine to simply get the child items of the HKEY_USERS hive and scan all of them for redirections.
 We can bypass the need to make any calls to AD or send bulk user information to remote machines.
 In order for this to work, we need to find answers to the following questions:
 - Does "HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\ProfileList\" actually match all SIDs with user accounts for the machine? **YES**
-- Does "HKU\" load all information about all user accounts on the machine when accessed from another session?
+- Does "HKU\" load all information about all user accounts on the machine when accessed from another session? **NO** (only loads info about logged in users)
 - Does "HKLM\SYSTEM\CurrentControlSet\Control\hivelist\" show only logged in users? (we have to only check logged in users)

 ## Plan Notes for Parallel Operation